 Mersini: Mersini offers bright, spacious rooms with views over the quintessential small Greek island.
 The location offers tranquility, and the hosts are very hospitable and friendly.
 Click here for more information and the latest prices.

 In the northern part of the Small Cyclades, the islet of Donousa lies just 16 km away from Naxos.
 Although lesser-known, it is definitely worth exploring and perfect for isolated travelers.
-The village of Stavros with its beautiful sandy beach is a must-visit, as well as Mersini village and the church of Agia Sofia.
-Read here for more information on what to do in Donousa.
+The village of Stavros, with its beautiful sandy beach, is a must-visit, as well as Mersini village and the church of Agia Sofia.

 Where to stay in Donousa: